About the art

 This is the art as taught by Mr Fumio Manaka

-Mr Manaka was one of Dr Hatsumi's original students and one of the most senior members of the Bujinkan until in 1996 he decided to leave and set up his own organisation called the Jinenkan.
+Mr Manaka was a student of Dr Hatsumi's and one of the most senior members of the Bujinkan until in 1996 he decided to leave and set up his own organisation called the Jinenkan.
 He held 10th dan in the Bujinkan.

 This is the art as taught by Mr Shoto Tanemura